natcap/invest.users-guide/source/en/coastal_blue_carbon.rst

 biophysical table.
 The rate of accumulation may change only when the landcover class transitions to another class.

-The model also calculates total stocks for each timestep year :math:`t`, which is simply the sum of all carbon stocks in all 3 pools:
+The model also calculates total stocks for each timestep year :math:`t`:

++ For the baseline year, total stock is simply the sum of all carbon stocks in all 3 pools, as defined by the user in the biohysical table:

 .. math:: S_{t,total} = S_{t,p_{soil}} + S_{t,p_{biomass}} + S_{t,p_{litter}}
+        :label: cbc_stocks_total_base_year

++ For each year between baseline+1 and the first snapshot transition, total stock is the stock from the previous year, plus accumulation:

+.. math:: S_{t,total} = S_{t-1} + A_{t-1->t}
+	:label: cbc_stocks_total_pre_snapshot

++ For years after the first snapshot transition, total stock is the stock from the previous year, plus accumulation during that year, minus emissions during that year caused by disturbance during the transition:

+.. math:: S_{t,total} = S_{t-1} + A_{t-1->t} + E_{t-1->t}
-        :label: cbc_stocks_total
+	:label: cbc_stocks_total_post_snapshot

+In practice, if accumulation or emission happens, for example, in the year 2030, they will start appearing in the carbon stock output in year 2031, not 2030, after there has been a year for carbon to be accumulated or emitted.

 Carbon Accumulation
 ^^^^^^^^^^^^^^^^^^^